Good Girls (Elle King song)

-"Good Girls" is a song written and recorded by American singer and songwriter Elle King from the soundtrack of Ghostbusters: Answer the Call (2016).
+"Good Girls" is a song written and recorded by American singer Elle King from the soundtrack of Ghostbusters (2016).
 The song was co-written and produced by Dave Bassett.
 It was released digitally on June 3, 2016 through RCA Records as the soundtrack's lead single and impacted American Triple A radio on June 13.

 Upon release, the song received positive reviews from music critics and attained a top 40 position on the Billboard Rock Songs chart.

 Composition

 "Good Girls" is an uptempo rockabilly and pop rock song written by Elle King and Dave Bassett.
 According to the digital sheet music published by EMI Music Publishing, the song was originally composed in the key of E minor and set in common time to a "fast" tempo of 176 BPM.
 The song follows a chord progression of Em—A5—Em / Em—B7_{(no 3)}—Em—G, while King's vocals span a range of two octaves and one note, from B_{3} through C_{5}.
 Critics have also noted influences of soul and blues genres.